lamortenera/epicseg/README.md

 Chromatin segmentation in R
 ## Installation

-`epicseg` depends on Bioconductor packages, CRAN packages, and another package from github.
+`epicseg` needs R 3.2 (or newer) and depends on Bioconductor packages, CRAN packages, and another package from github.
 For the installation, most of the work is done by the function `devtools::install_github`.
 Because lately this function cannot resolve Bioconductor dependencies anymore (see this issue: https://github.com/hadley/devtools/issues/700), we will need to install some Bioconductor packages manually.
 Below is an example on how to do that.

-When I last modified this README, the Bioconductor dependencies were `IRanges`, `GenomicRanges`, `bamsignals` and `edgeR`.
+The Bioconductor dependencies are `IRanges`, `GenomicRanges`, `bamsignals` and `edgeR`.
 This list might go out of sync as `epicseg` evolves, have a look at the `DESCRIPTION` file to have the complete list (or just wait for error messages during installation) and modify the lines below accordingly, if needed.

 ```R
 source("http://bioconductor.org/biocLite.R")